kristinemlarson/gnssrefl/tests/homeworks/homework0.md

 or

 * [jupyter notebook repository to clone and run locally on your machine](https://www.unavco.org/gitlab/gnss_reflectometry/gnssrefl_jupyter).
-Use the version you intend to use for the course, and/or experiment with both. \
+Use the version you intend to use for the course, and/or experiment with both.

-Skip the rest of the steps below here-- they will be covered in the notebook version of HW0.

 ## **Command line version setup:**